 Avoid injury and overtraining in climbing

-Most of them are interested in how they can improve their climbing performance, squeeze more workouts into a week, and get more out of gym session; few climbers slow down to consider that maybe they’re doing too much.
+Most climbers are interested in how they can improve their performance, squeeze more workouts into a week, and get more out of gym session; few climbers slow down to consider that maybe they’re doing too much.

 Realistically, most people in the United States aren’t getting enough exercise to ever worry about overtraining (according to the CDC, only 7% of Americans participate in the recommended amount of exercise).
 That being said, there are plenty of dedicated gym rats that are regularly overtraining.